dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/data-validation.md

 If more then one filter properties is used these are combined with AND, results have to match one of the values for each of the properties.

 For the period filter matching results have to overlap with any of the specified periods.

+In addition the validation results can also be filtered on their creation date:

+    GET /api/36/validationResults?createdDate=<date>

+This filter can be combined with any of the other filters.

 Validation results are sent out to the appropriate users once every day, but can also be manually triggered to run on demand using the following